Allyson Felix: 2014–15: World 400 m title

-2016–17
+2016–17: Two Olympic and World titles

 Felix began her 2016 season with an uncharacteristically slow start after a gym accident in April, when she dropped from a pull-up bar and landed awkwardly, twisting her right ankle and tearing multiple ligaments.
 Felix was slated to run in a Diamond League meet in Doha as well as the Prefontaine Classic, but pulled out of both meets.
 In early June, she ran the 400 meters in 51.23 seconds at a low-key San Diego meet.